-You can reduce your or your child's chances of being stung and having a subsequent allergic reaction by preventing or avoiding exposure to the stinging insects.
+You can reduce the chances that you or your child will get stung and have an allergic reaction by preventing or avoiding exposure to the stinging insects.

 When eating outdoors, don't put your picnic out until you are ready to eat, and repack food as soon as you are finished serving.
 If you attend an outdoor event, keep away from the food serving areas and trash containers.

 - Avoid scented cosmetics, deodorants, hair sprays, lotions, aftershave, and floral perfumes, which may attract stinging insects.

 - Avoid brightly colored clothing or fabrics with floral prints when you will be outdoors.